📙ACT/Question Types

 Understanding Experimental Design

-Describes one or more experiments and asks about the purpose, procedure, variables (independent, dependent, controlled), and methodology.
+Describes one or more experiments and asks about the purpose, procedure, and variables (independent, dependent, controlled).
+Tests your ability to analyze how an experiment was structured.

 Example Question